 Silence Doesn’t Save Lives

-Drunk, drugged, and distracted driving (the 3 D’s) kill thousands of people each year.
-While awareness, education, and legislation help to address this epidemic, there is a more effective and even simpler solution:
+Drunk, drugged, and distracted driving (the 3 D’s) claim thousands of lives each year.
+While education and legislation are important in tackling this epidemic, there is a more effective—and simpler—solution:

 Please sign the "Courage to Intervene Promise" and Help Save Lives